Keygoksmg/Keygoksmg.github.io/content/_index.md

 - Graph

 I'm keen on understanding complex systems using the tools of network science, statistics, etc. I'm currently working in the field of Science of Science.

+### Recent update
+- *2022-04-08* There was the talk on our internship project at SIAM Minisymposium on Graduate Research in Industry and in National
+Laboratory Internships, JMM.
+- *2022-03-02* I was invited to talk on 17th Network Ecology Symposium as the last-year best poster award.

 ### Experience
 - **Software engineer** (*2019 - current*)